Representations of Selections

 You can use the Hand Tool with the Space Bar to pan around the image. ⌘-plus and ⌘-minus works while you’re selecting.
 Once you’ve made a selection for one of the screens, add a Layer Mask to the appropriate poster graphic as shown above.

 Use the Quick Select Tool to select her legs and her shoes.
-Once you have a clean, accurate selection, add Gradient Map adjustment layer to add a sepia tone to the photo.
+Once you have a clean, accurate selection, add a Hue Saturation adjustment layer to change the colour of the legs and shoes.

 Use Select > Colour Range… to select the orange part of the van.
 We want to make the orange turn to yellow.